 As you can see from the tables, speeds go all the way from 1.5 Mbps up to 2 Gbps, which translates to 2,000 Mbps—quite a range.
 The standard for data caps is about 1TB, but we prefer unlimited data (duh).

-What we’re driving at is that you have a lot of options, so help yourself narrow it down immediately by finding out which providers are near you, deciding on a monthly budget, and then seeing what plans fit your speed and data needs.
+Depending on where you live, you’ll have a lot of options, so help yourself narrow it down immediately by finding out which providers are near you, deciding on a monthly budget, and then seeing what plans fit your speed and data needs.

 Best Availability Internet Service Provider—Xfinity by Comcast

 The biggest, fastest, and best overall internet provider available to most.

 Comcast Xfinity is the best overall internet service provider.
 Why?
 No other company serves as many people (41+ states), delivers as fast of speeds (up to 2 Gbps), or provides as many package options—from basic internet to full-on bundling options combining internet, TV, phone, and home security.
 Xfinity’s prices are even pretty reasonable (say what!?).